-Bum Jung Kim (email@example.com) Assistant Professor of Social Work.
+Bum Jung Kim (email@example.com) Assistant Professor, Myron B. Thompson School of Social Work.
 Gerontology, aging and mental health; population aging and immigration policy; adult day health care for older immigrants; social policy in long-term care; respect for elderly clients in the social work setting; international social work.

 Frederick Lau (firstname.lastname@example.org) Associate Professor of Ethnomusicology.
 Chinese music; music and politics; musical change; nationalism, identity, and diaspora; avant-garde music.

 Chae Ho Lee (email@example.com) Associate Professor of Design.
 Sociological studies; information technologies; designing for world markets.